 Business strategy and marketing were first recognised as important in the middle of the twentieth century.

-The role of marketing is also best understood by leading consumer goods companies.
-It is most influential in the most successful businesses, such as Procter & Gamble and Unilever.
+Though the role of marketing is most recognised and best understood by leading consumer goods companies.
+It is also most influential in the most successful businesses, such as Procter & Gamble and Unilever.
 By contrast the discipline plays second or third fiddle in companies in sectors such as business-to-business (b2b) and utilities.

 The effects of marketing communication campaigns are well documented.
 Some show positive results, yet some, negative.
 Though it is difficult to find empirical evidence to prove how or what aspects of marketing drive business success.
 Or explain what businesses should do strategically.
 So we’ve done some research and thus, here, we summarise some ‘hard’ evidence to spotlight the role of marketing.

 In 2006 Booz & Company (2) identified that businesses with ‘healthy marketing DNA’ were almost 60% more profitable than their competitors.
 Further, that those with ‘super DNA’, some 9% of the sample, were 20% more likely to show superior growth.
 But what is ‘healthy marketing DNA’ and how can it be ‘bottled’?